-Critical Dissonance: The film received mostly negative reviews from critics.
+- Critical Dissonance: The film received generally negative reviews from critics (24% on Rotten Tomatoes).
 However, audiences loved it, as it earned an "A" grade from Cinemascore.
 Indeed, the film opened at #1, earning $24.5 million during its opening weekend, and it eventually made $81.3 million worldwide ($70 million from the U.S. alone) against a budget of only about $12 million (about how much Relativity paid to buy the film).

 - Dancing Bear: Much of the hype about the film was that it featured active-duty Navy SEALs in the lead roles.

 - Just Here for Godzilla: Many people went to see the movie just to see what real SEALs looked like in action.

 - So Okay, It's Average: The movie is actually a fairly by-the-numbers action film, with the differentiating factor being that it featured real Navy SEALs who were on active duty when it was made.

 - Tear Jerker: Rorke's death.